kosilord/Myo_armband_data_colection/README.md

 This is written on base of myo-sdk-win-0.9.0/samples files provided from myo labs

-It is not a new pprogram just some added lines to controll file saving
+It is not a new program just some added code lines to controll file saving menagment

 The results are stored in csv files